 Tea is simple: a few leaves in hot water.
-And yet, it can also be elaborate, providing health benefits as well as complex rituals for connection and community.
+And yet, it can also be elaborate, providing health benefits and complex rituals for connection and community.

 Loose Leaf Tea

-Loose leaf tea allows you to experience the fullness of flavor and experience offered by tea.
+Loose-leaf tea allows you to experience the fullness of flavor and experience offered by tea.
 It gives you an opportunity to connect with Mother Nature’s beauty and bounty - with the leaf and the steaming liquid.
-With loose leaf teas, you can create your own blends, by adding a sprig of mint from the garden, a twist of lemon peel, a pinch of saffron or a slice of ginger, or maintain a tea ritual to anchor your day and your state of mind.
+With loose-leaf teas, you can create your own blends, by adding a sprig of mint from the garden, a twist of lemon peel, a pinch of saffron or a slice of ginger.
+Craft the perfect potion to maintain your personal tea ritual to anchor your day and your state of mind.

 How To Brew